GregBaugues/devrel.ai/docs/index.md

 * For sake of argument: "search is dead, de-prioritize the blog," BUT you still need content to get included in the training data.
 The more content in the training data, the more likely the LLM is to suggest your tool.
 (Is this actually true, or does RLHF and fine-tuning counteract this?)

-* If that is true, are you incentivized to fill the internet with LLM generated technical slop to feed the training data?
+* If that is true, are you incentivized to fill the internet with LLM generated slop to feed the training data?
 Feels like SEO in 2002.
 How do model providers curate training data to avoid this race to the bottom?
 Will slop fatigue make all corporate blogs feel gross because we know they're all at least partially AI generated?

-* Do you now bifurcate your content strategy to "for humans" and "for agents"?

 * As of April 2025, o4-mini has a knowledge cutoff of June 2024 -- an 11 month lag.
 How will you know if your strategy to get your content into the training data is working?

 * Will there be a Google AdWords equivalent for LLMs where companies pay for preferential treatment?
 Will OpenAI charge you to be a "verified source" of training data, so that, eg, Twilio is recommended first when a developer asks how to send an sms in ruby?